-- naked pictures or 'nudes'
+- Nude or semi-nude pictures

 - 'underwear shots'

 - sexual or 'dirty pics'

 - explicit 'rude' text messages or videos.

 If pupils are 'sexting' indecent images of someone under the age of 18, they may be committing a criminal offence under Section 1 of the Protection of Children Act 1978 and Section 160 Criminal Justice Act 1988.
 This means, it is a crime to: